wdebruin321/oci_config/REFERENCE.md

 ### instance_action

-Execute an instance action on the specfied instance
+Execute an instance action on the specified instance

 **Supports noop?** false